 A. Withholding adjudication of guilt, followed by sealing

 Under Fla.
 Stat. § 948.01(2), trial courts may withhold adjudication of guilt after a plea has been accepted or after a verdict of guilty has been rendered and place the defendant on probation if it appears “that the defendant is not likely again to engage in a criminal course of conduct and that the ends of justice and the welfare of society do not require that the defendant presently suffer the penalty imposed by law . . . .”
 See also Fla.
 R. Crim.
 P. Rule 3.670 (“where allowed by law, the judge may withhold an adjudication of guilt if the judge places the defendant on probation”).
 Upon successful completion of probation, charges may be dismissed.
 Id.
-Where adjudication has been withheld, there is no conviction for purposes of impeachment.
-See State v.
+Where adjudication has been withheld, there is no conviction for purposes of impeachment, see State v.
 McFadden, 772 So.2d 1209, 1213 (Fla.
-2000).
-Records may be expunged if they have been sealed for at least ten years.
-Fla.
-Stat. § 943.0585 (2)(h).
-Expunction is defined as the physical destruction of records.
-See § 943.045(13).
+2000), and the record may be sealed if all other eligibility requirements for sealing are met, which include no other conviction record.
+See § 948.01(2) and discussion of sealing of nonconviction records below.

 Under legislation adopted in 2004, trial courts no longer have authority to withhold adjudication in first degree felony cases.
 They may withhold adjudication in second and third degree felony cases upon request of the prosecutor, or if “the court makes written findings that the withholding of adjudication is reasonably justified based on circumstances or factors in accordance with those set forth in [Fla.
 Stat. § 921.0026, ‘mitigating circumstances’].”
 In second degree felony cases no authority exists if adjudication has been previously withheld.
 Fla.
 Stat. § 775.08435.